Trusted WordPress tutorials, when you need them most.

 6. Randomized Answers

-If you create multiple choice questions, then it’s important to think about the order those answers appear in.
-Research shows that respondents tend to favor choices at the beginning and end of a list, since they’re more memorable.
-This can affect the accuracy of your results.
+When creating multiple choice questions, it’s easy to overlook the order of the answers – but trust me, it matters!
+Research shows that respondents tend to favor choices at the beginning and end of a list, which can skew your results.

 How to randomize the answers on your online marketplace or store